How to Fix Your Connection Is Not Private Error in Chrome

 Restart the browser after this and see if the error occurs again.

-Step 1: Open Chrome.
-Click on the three-dot menu in the top right corner to open Settings.
+Step 1: In Chrome, click the three-dot menu icon in the top right corner to open Settings.

 Open settings in Chrome